pay-rise

 Over time, the cost of living will inexorably rise, even if we don’t change our lifestyle.
 Some of our pay rise will eventually be eaten away by increased costs that we can’t avoid.
 That’s why life’s been so tough in recent years for many people whose wages haven’t kept pace with inflation.

 Maybe you’ll be unwilling to make cutbacks when finances become tight, and you may borrow in order to maintain your lifestyle.
-This can be reasonable if it’s to cover a temporary blip in your cash flow; for example you may be confident of money coming in later to cover an expense today.
+This can be understandable if it’s to cover a temporary blip in your cash flow; for example you may be confident of money coming in later to cover an expense today.
 But it can become a serious problem if you continually borrow in order to live beyond your means.

 The Retirement Cliff-Edge